kmjones1979/scaffold-eth-2-solidity/README.md

 # 🚩 Challenge #0: Hello World

-In this challenge you will learn about, the license identifier, pragmas and how to deploy your contract.
+In this challenge you will learn about the following concepts:
+- License identifiers
+- Pragmas
+- Editing your smart contract
+- Testing your smart contract
+- Deploying your smart contract

 ## Checkpoint 0: 📦 Environment 📚